InaPD/invoiception/README.md

 ## DreamCandies File Tool

 This project is used as a POC migration tool for .csv files by DreamCandies.
-The idea is to select a random sample of 1000 customers from a large dataset and use their customer codes to extract data related to those customers.
+The idea is to select a random sample of 1000 customers from a large dataset and use the customer codes column to extract data related to those customers.
 The data related to the customers should be extracted from 3 .csv files that are received on input: Customer.csv, Invoice.csv and Invoice_item.csv.
 Since those example files were not given I generated random test datasets for those files according to the description in the assignment text.
 The test datasets can be found in the Testing folder.

 The requirements of the assignment are: